plurmiscuous/bits/README.md

 ### Credit

 Much of this code is inspired by the code, pseudocode, and research of others.
-A very short list of those I am grateful for is below.
+A _very_ short list of those who's work I am grateful for is below.
+This list will be expanded as the project nears completion.

 + Henry S. Warren, Jr.
-+ Sean Eron Anderson of Stanford
++ Sean E. Anderson
 + Jasper Neumann
++ Ruby B. Lee
 + The folks at https://chessprogramming.wikispaces.com/
-+ Ruby B. Lee of Princeton
-...Many more to be added as the project nears completion